liuzd1997/test-group-website/content/research/Adaptive_Control_Active_Vibration_Rejection/index.md

 weight: 40
 #date: false
 show_date: false
+summary: We were among the 3 teams that achieved the top results in an international benchmark on adaptive regulation.
 ---
-We were among the 3 teams that achieved the top results in an international benchmark on adaptive regulation.

 <!--more-->